otlw/assess/app/README.md

 Wheneever you run ganache with your seedwords, assessments & concepts will be deployed to the same address, so you can always navigate back to it

+## How to test the frontend on a deployed version of the rinkeby-testnet

+To interact with the latest version of the fathom-network that has been deployed to rinkeby, run

+> node scripts/loadDeployedNetwork.js

+Similarly, if you have deployed a new version of the network, use the saving script to save it to the deployments-folder:

+> node scripts/saveDeployedNetwork.js